r0stiars0/ppmedenhaag-website/README.md

 ## Local Installation and Development

 Download and install latest **hugo_extended** version from https://github.com/gohugoio/hugo/releases.
 The extended version is required to compile SCSS.
+Make sure the hugo extended binary is accessible from console with the following command:
+`hugo version`

+It should display Hugo version with +extended signature.

 Next, clone the repository and execute Hugo command to serve the content locally.

 ```